 An additional RMA was also established several years ago when three health care coverage levels were available to retirees.
-Monthly allowance amounts in excess of the cost of the retiree's selected coverage were notionally credited to the retiree's RMA.
-Retirees and their dependents could seek reimbursement from the RMA balances for qualified medical expenses.
-In 2013, the number of health care options available to retirees was reduced from three to one, eliminating the majority of deposits to the RMA.
-Wellness incentive payments were the only remaining deposits made to this RMA.
-Wellness incentives are no longer awarded starting with the 2017 plan year.
 These RMA balances were transferred to the HRA for retirees with both types of accounts.
-In addition, OPERS initiated an automatic claims payment process for reimbursements for retiree health care costs paid through pension deduction.
+OPERS initiated an automatic claims payment process for reimbursements for retiree health care costs paid through pension deduction.
 This process will reimburse members for eligible health care premiums paid to OPERS, currently through pension deduction, up to the member's available RMA balance.